-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for - a) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - A) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - B) Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily, require medical or other professional treatment or counseling.

-State statutes relating to stalking and harassment are contained within New Mexico's "Harassment and Stalking Act".
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for the person's safety or the safety of others or suffer substantial emotional distress. - a) Course of conduct means two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - A) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - B) Substantial emotional distress means significant mental suffering or anguish that may but does not necessarily, require medical or other professional treatment or counseling.
+STATE OF NEW MEXICO DEFINITIONS OF STALKING State statutes relating to stalking and harassment are contained within New Mexico's "Harassment and Stalking Act".
 Stalking - NMSA 1978, § 30-3A-1 et seq., "Harassment and Stalking Act".
 Section 30-3A-2 - Harassment.